Can Medical Cannabis Relieve Rheumatoid Arthritis?

 The same 2014 issue of the International Journal of Clinical Rheumatology as referenced above cites three such examples of these cannabinoids.
 A synthetic “analog” of tetrahydrocannabinol (THC) is the product Nabilone.
 Dronabinol is another, which is a stereoisomer of THC.
 A spray form has also been developed, Nabiximols.
 These pharmaceutical developments have been created to have more long-term anti-inflammatory effects and fewer psychoactive effects than the recreational forms of cannabis.
 A 2006 article in the Journal Rheumatology cites yet another cannabis-based medication (CBM), Sativex.

-Israeli researchers as cited in a 2016 article from the Israeli publication Rambam Maimonides Medical Journal are not as sure, but still suggest that CBMs could help with the pain associated with suffering from RA.
+Israeli researchers as cited in a 2016 article from the Israeli publication Rambam Maimonides Medical Journal are not as sure, but still suggest that CBMs could help with the pain associated with suffering from rheumatoid arthritis.
 Only 17% of the Israeli rheumatologists that were surveyed suggested that there was “no role” for cannabis as a treatment option for those suffering from symptoms of arthritis.
-Those 83% that did feel there was a role were “willing to prescribe herbal cannabis if other treatments failed.”
+The 83 % that did feel there was a role were “willing to prescribe herbal cannabis if other treatments failed.”
 A noted shortcoming of this study, however, was its low response rate from professionals that could be unfairly influencing its outcomes.

 Evidence cited in the Journal of Experimental and Integrative Medicine is supportive of the role of cannabis in treating pain and suffering associated with RA.
 It notes the role cannabis plays as an anti-inflammatory agent and pain reducer.
 Cannabis can remove harmful stimuli and help to begin the process of healing the damaged tissues that can result from arthritis.
 Additionally, rheumatoid joints contain high numbers of receptors for cannabinoids making this particular treatment highly effective.
 The article further states cannabis’ ability to inhibit edema, a sometimes side-effect of inflammation where fluid can accumulate between the joints and the skin.